PanX - A Novel and Unique FEA Software Architecture for AM

 New Approach to Solving Additive Problems

-PanX was designed from the ground up with scalability to ultra large problems in mind.
+PanX was designed from the ground up to maximize accuracy and scalability.

 Multi-Grid Modeling